ralfz123/ralfz123/README.md

 ### Welcome to my profile 🚀

-I'm a 21 year old student.
-Communication and Multimedia Design
-University of Applied Sciences Amsterdam
+I'm a 21 year old student at the University of Applied Sciences Amsterdam studying <a href="https://www.cmd-amsterdam.nl/" target="_blank">Communication and Multimedia Design</a>.

 Learning to be a Frontend Developer 💻
 ```